Because I am a soldier born to die: Emotional post on Wing Commander D V Sathe

 Dipak was an experienced aerial operator with 36 years of flying experience.
 A passout of NDA, topper in the 58th course and an awardee of 'Sword of Honour', Dipak served Indian Air Force for 21 years before joining as a Commercial Pilot with Air India in 2005.

 He called me just a week before and was jovial, as always.
 When I asked him about the 'Vande Bharat' Mission, he was proud of bringing back our countrymen from Arab countries.
-I asked him,"Dipak, do you carry empty Aircraft since those countries are not allowing entry of passengers?"
-He had replied," Oh, No. We carry fruits, vegetables,medicines etc to these countries and never the aircraft flies to these countries empty."
+I asked him, "Dipak, do you carry empty Aircraft since those countries are not allowing entry of passengers?"
+He had replied," Oh, No. We carry fruits, vegetables, medicines etc to these countries and never the aircraft flies to these countries empty."
 That was my last conversation with him.

 Kerala plane crash: AI Express says three relief flights arranged to assist passengers, families